shkoren/Comp-bio-projects/Tau-Ribosome Association/test_tex.md

 AD, as noted by other studies.

 <img src="test_tex_files/figure-gfm/unnamed-chunk-4-1.png" style="display: block; margin: auto;" />

+## RP structural position and association with tau in control, non-demented brain samples are not related

 There are two main possibilities dictating tau-RP association ignoring the association of tau to rRNA or other RNA: 1.
 Tau binds to